Non-Acoustic Signature Management

 This group also addresses the analysis of the impact of tropical environments on material performance, shipboard biofouling, marine biosecurity, ship board pollution control and development of underwater coatings to enable Navy to improve platform performance, stealth, and operate under increasing environmental legislative restrictions and classification society requirements.

-Our Corrosion Science group enhances the operational effectiveness, safety and availability, and reduces the cost of ownership, of ADF ships, submarines and aircraft through optimum application of corrosion prevention technologies to minimise platform signatures and structural degradation.
+Our Specialised coatings and corrosion science group enhances the operational effectiveness, safety and availability, and reduces the cost of ownership, of ADF ships, submarines and aircraft through optimum application of corrosion prevention technologies to minimise platform signatures and structural degradation.

 This group conducts underpinning research on mechanisms of corrosion, the prediction and management of corrosion-related signatures, the impact of signature control treatments on corrosion susceptibility, the development and application of corrosion control technologies (with a major focus on response to meet increasingly stringent environmental regulatory controls), the assessment of risks, and provision of advice.